davosmith/moodle-checklist/README.txt

 Students can now log in, click on the checklist, tick any items they have completed and then click 'Save' to update the database.
 If you have allowed them to do so, they can click on 'Start Adding Items', then click on the green '+' icons to insert their own, private items to the list.

+If you allow a checklist to be updated by teachers (either exclusively, or in addition to students), it can be updated by doing the following:
+1. Click 'Results'
+2. Click on the little 'Magnifying glass' icon, beside the student's name
+3. Choose Yes / No for each item
+4. Click 'Save'
+5. (Optional) Click 'Add comments', enter/update/delete a comment against each item, Click 'Save'
+5. Click 'View all Progress' to go back to the view with all the students shown.

 **Further information**
 Moodle plugins database entry: http://moodle.org/mod/data/view.php?d=13&rid=3582